-VI.
+VII.
 Checking

 - a.
 The administrator is not an authorized signatory of District checks. - b.
-All checks, drafts or other orders for the payment of money, notes or other evidence of indebtedness issued in the name of the District shall not be valid unless signed by two managers, except that a check, draft or other order for payment of less than \$100 is valid with one manager's signature. - VII.
+All checks, drafts or other orders for the payment of money, notes or other evidence of indebtedness issued in the name of the District shall not be valid unless signed by two managers, except that a check, draft or other order for payment of less than \$100 is valid with one manager's signature. - VIII.
 Credit card use.
-The administrator is authorized to incur charges to the District credit card, with a maximum single charge of \$5,000 and allowable billing-period maximum charges totaling \$10,000. - a.
+The administrator is authorized to incur charges to the District credit card, with a maximum single charge of \$5,000 and allowable billing-period maximum charges totaling \$10,000 to be established by resolution of the Board of Managers. - a.
 A receipt must be obtained for all District credit card purchases.
+Credit

-Credit card purchases for which a detailed receipt is not provided must be reimbursed by the individual making the purchase.
+Individuals making credit card purchases for which a detailed receipt is not provided must may, at the aAdministrator's discretion, be required to reimbursed by the individual making the District for the purchase.

-VIII.
+IX.
 Reporting

 - a.
 All expenditures and investments, receipts and disbursements made must be compiled for presentation to the Board of Managers by the treasurer in a timely manner. - b.
 The annual audit will be filed with the Board of Water and Soil Resources and the Office of the State Auditor within 120 days of the end of the District's fiscal year (January 1 December 31). - c.
 The administrator and treasurer will regularly review relevant records and documents for any of the following, and report to the treasurer (for the administrator) or the Board of Managers (for the treasurer) any of the following if found: - i.
-Unusual or unexplained discrepancy between actual performance and anticipated results (costs in a general expense categories well beyond the budgeted amount);
+Unusual or unexplained discrepancy between actual performance and anticipated results (costs in a general expense categories well beyond the budgeted amount); - ii.

-- ii.
 Receipts that do not match deposit slips; - iii.
-Disbursements to unknown and/or unapproved vendors; - iv.
+Disbursements to unknown and/or unapproved vendors;

+- iv.
 A single signature on a check or pre-signed blank checks; - v.
 Gaps in receipt or check numbers; - vi.
 Late financial reports; - vii.
-Disregard of internal control policies and procedures. - IX.
-Depositories and collateralization.
+Disregard of internal control policies and procedures. - X. Depositories and collateralization.
 In accordance with state law, the District names an official depository or depositories at its January meeting each year (depository bank(s)).
 In the event the Board of Managers does not designate a depository in any particular year, the last-designated depository will continue in that capacity.
 Each depository bank provides the District with a proof of collateralization in accordance with state law (Minnesota Statutes section 118.03) for an amount equal to the amount on deposit at the close of the depository bank's banking day beyond the amount covered by federal insurance, if any.
 The collateral provided by each depository bank will be maintained in an account in the trust department of a bank or other financial institution not owned or controlled by the same (depository) bank or in a restricted account at a federal reserve bank.
-District funds are managed pursuant to the Investment and Depository Policy, adopted January 8, 2020. - X. Financial Assurances and Abandoned Property.
+District funds are managed pursuant to the Investment and Depository Policy, adopted January 8, 2020. - XI.
+Financial Assurances and Abandoned Property.
 See District Policy for Management of Financial Assurances and Abandoned Property, adopted November 21, 2012.

-XI.
+XII.
 Miscellaneous